bfpimentel/flutter-security/README.md

 ## Demo

-The root of the repository contains a demonstration of SecurityClient's simplicity.
+The [demo](./demo) folder contains a demonstration of a SecurityClient's implementation.

 To run the demo, you **must** pass an environment variable called `GLOBAL_SECURITY_CLIENT_PASSWORD` with any text value.